 - feeling very sad and low most of the time

 - loss of interest or pleasure in activities you normally enjoy

 - having negative thoughts about yourself a lot of the time

 - eating more or less than usual

-- feeling very tired or a lack of energy most of the time
+- feeling very tired, slowed down or lacking energy most of the time

 - having trouble concentrating